Generate ideas – Make creative plans – Test these in action

 University of Portsmouth

-Please use the form below and Paul Gentle, Academic Director, will be in touch with you soon.
+Please use the form below and Louise Clifton, Director of Marketing, Communications and Operations, will be in touch with you soon.

-Or if you’d like to talk Paul directly, please feel free to email Paul.
+Or if you’d like to get in touch with Louise directly, please feel free to email.